Weyl metrisability of two-dimensional projective structures: An EDS solution for local Weyl metrisability

-where $\Gamma^i_{kl} : U \to \mathbb{R}$ are the Christoffel symbols with respect to the coordinates $x$ of any representative of $[\nabla]$.
-Locally $[\nabla]$ can be recovered from the projective invariants $\Pi^i_{kl}$ by thinking of them as the Christoffel symbols of a representative with respect to the coordinates $x$.
-Consequently two affine torsion-free connections on $M$ are projectively equivalent if and only if their Christoffel symbols in local coordinates give rise to the same functions $\Pi^i_{kl}$.
-Denote by $(q^i,q^i_l,q^i_{kl})$ the coordinates on $\tau^{-1}_+(U)$ induced by $x$, i.e.
+are projective invariants in the sense that they do not depend on the representative chosen to compute them, but only on $x$.
+Locally $[\nabla]$ can be recovered from the projective invariants $\Pi^i_{kl}$ by defining them to be the Christoffel symbols with respect to $x$ of an affine torsion-free connection $\nabla^{\prime}$, which is well defined on $U$ and projectively equivalent to $[\nabla]$.
+Consequently, two affine torsion-free connections on $M$ are projectively equivalent, if and only if their Christoffel symbols give rise to the same functions $\Pi^i_{kl}$.
+Associated to the coordinates $x$ is a \textit{coordinate section} $\sigma_x : U \to B$ which assigns to every point $p \in U$ the $2$-frame $j^2_0\varphi \in B$ at $p$ defined by